huggingface/huggingface_hub/tasks/src/sentence-similarity/about.md

 You can extract information from documents using sentence similarity models.
 The first step is to rank documents using Passage Ranking models.
 You can then get the top-ranked document and search in it with sentence similarity models by picking the sentence that has the highest similarity to the input query.

 ## Sentence Transformers
 The [Sentence Transformers](https://www.sbert.net/) library is very powerful to compute embeddings of sentences, paragraphs and whole documents.
-An embedding is just a vector representation of a text, which makes embeddings very useful to find how similar two texts are.
+An embedding is just a vector representation of a text and are useful to find how similar two texts are.

 You can find and use [hundreds of Sentence Transformers](https://huggingface.co/models?library=sentence-transformers&sort=downloads) models from the Hub by directly using the library, playing with the widgets in the browser, or using the Inference API.